Cooperative Program Day

 There are many ways local churches can celebrate Cooperative Program Day and raise awareness of its value.
 Phillips offers five simple ideas.
 All of the following resources may be downloaded or ordered free of charge on these webpages.

 - Show a video.
 Most CP videos are 1-3 minutes in length, ideal for a worship or Bible study setting.
-Brand-new CP videos include: “The Cassidy Winters Story,” “What is the Cooperative Program?” and “New CP Bulletin Videos.”
+Brand-new CP videos include: “A Calling to Adoption: Ron & Terri Robinson” and “Where do your CP gifts go”

-- Print and share the new bulletin inserts, “What is the Cooperative Program?” and “Introducing: The Missouri Baptist Convention.”
+- Print and share the new bulletin insert, “7 Ways the Cooperative Program Helps Your Church.“

 - Hand out CP bookmarks.
 These may be ordered online or by calling the MBC.